 - 2020: $39,952,000

 - TTM: $46,971,000

 Is Farmland Partners (FPI) A Buy?

-Before investing in this REIT, investors should be well aware of the declining revenue, gross profit and reduction in the quarterly dividend.
+Before investing in this REIT, investors should be well aware of the flat revenue and gross profit as well as the reduction in the quarterly dividend.

-The stock is still trading at a lower price than it has previously, however the recent run up is likely attributed to renewed interest in farmland as an asset class.
+The stock is trading at nearly a 5 year high, which could be attributed to the increased awareness of farmland as an asset class.
 Billionaires like Bill Gates have been buying farmland left and right, making it a trendy investment all of the sudden.

 While REITs are the easiest way to gain exposure to farmland, they are not the only way.
 Check out our article on the best farmland investing platforms for more options.